EcoJulia/Diversity.jl/README.md

 ## generalisedsimpson () - Calculate a generalised version of Simpson's index
 ##
 ## Calculates Simpson's index of a series of columns representing
-## independent community counts, which is 1 / diversity at q = 2 for
+## independent subcommunity counts, which is 1 / diversity at q = 2 for
 ## any diversity measure (passed as the second argument).
 It also
 ## includes a similarity matrix for the species
 ##